 Education & Advocacy for the Court and Community

-ACS has close ties with court personnel, schools, and community providers, who often turn to us with questions to help them better understand a variety of topics ranging from basic court procedures to how to access mental health services.
-We educate providers about the needs of high-risk, court-involved children and advocate for enhanced services and support for families.
+ACS has close ties with court personnel, schools, and community providers who often turn to us with questions to help them better understand a variety of topics ranging from basic court procedures to how to access mental health services.
+We educate providers about the needs of high-risk children and advocate for enhanced services and support for families.

 Student Training Program

-ACS is a ‘teaching’ clinic.
-We maintain a robust and longstanding training program for graduate students, medical residents, and doctoral fellows from prominent academic institutions in social work, psychology, and psychiatry.
-Under close supervision, trainees learn to conduct comprehensive evaluations for court-involved youth and their families.
-By the time they have completed their internship or rotation, they have developed a deep appreciation for the complex needs of court-involved youth.
+ACS is a teaching clinic for behavioral health professionals.
+We maintain a robust and longstanding training program for graduate students, medical residents, and post-doctoral fellows from prominent academic institutions in social work, psychology, and psychiatry.
+Under close supervision, trainees learn to conduct comprehensive evaluations for youth involved in the court system.
+By the time they have completed their clinical internship or rotation, they have developed a deep appreciation for the complex needs of these youth.
+To inquire about our graduate level training opportunities, please email our Executive Director, Dr. Leah Kelly, at [email protected].